mozilla/data-docs/src/contributing/index.md

 # Contributing

 Documentation is critical to making a usable data platform.
-When surveying our users,
-their most common complaint has been our lack of documentation.
+In surveys of users of the Mozilla Data Platform, the most common complaint has been lack of documentation.
-It's important that we improve our documentation as often as possible.
+It is important to improve the documentation as often and frequently as possible.

 <!-- toc -->